 Step 3: Install Copper or Zinc on the Roof to Prevent Moss Growing In the Future

 The easiest way to achieve this is to mount copper or zinc-coated sheet metal strips on your roof.
-When they are installed, position them under the top ridge on either side of the roof.
 If you want to save money, we’re going to consider zinc.
 However, copper is more harmful to algae and musk.
 And if you’ve got the money to spare, indulge in copper-coated sheet metal strips.

 What you need to do is buy these sheet metals in rolls from the nearest hardware store or home repair shop.
 Then you’ve got to cut it into strips that are two to four inches long.
 Then, with the right safety precautions, you’ll want to climb up your ladder.